 This policy change was accounted for retrospectively.
-As a result, exploration and evaluation expenditures expenses of \$7,112 were recognized in the first quarter of 2022 (\$2,378 in 2021).
+As a result, exploration and evaluation expenditures expenses of \$7,112 were recognized in the first two quarters of 2022 (\$2,378 in the first two quarters of 2021).

 SUMMARY OF QUARTERLY RESULTS